image

 Meristematic Tissue

-• Meristematic Tissues are made up of a variety of shaped live cells.
+• Meristematic tissues consist of different shapes of living cells.
 They have a large nucleus without a vacuole.
 There is no intercellular gap in the cells.
-The meristem is the region in which these cells are found.
+The meristem is the area where these cells are located.

 • They have a high level of metabolic activity.